tsgates/arch-wiki-markdown/wiki/Extra_Keyboard_Keys_in_Console.md

 Extra Keyboard Keys in Console
 ==============================

-> Summary

-A general overview of how to assign actions to extra keyboard keys.

-> Related
+Related articles

-Xorg

-Xmodmap

-Extra Keyboard Keys
+-   Extra Keyboard Keys

-Extra Keyboard Keys in Xorg
+-   Extra Keyboard Keys in Xorg
+-   Map scancodes to keycodes

 When using the console, you can use hotkeys to print a specific character.
 Moreover we can also print a sequence of characters and some